 Direct taxes are pretty simple: The federal, state, or local government imposes a tax on a person or entity, who then pays the tax directly to the government.

 For example, in general, the federal income tax brackets levy larger percentages of income tax on higher incomes, and smaller percentages on lower incomes.
 This progressive tax system means that people who earn more money pay more income tax directly to the government.
-As incomes decrease, so does the percentage people pay in taxes.

 Taxes are a much-debated component of the economy, but generally speaking, they exist to fund various government programs and services such as Social Security, Medicaid, and other citizen well-being initiatives.
 They also help fund civic repairs, public transportation, and other beneficial services.